 Employees should be ‘in the know’

-Denham expects a product development team to know what “privacy by design” means and how it should be incorporated into product workflows.
+Regulators expect a product development team to know what “privacy by design” means and how it should be incorporated into product workflows.
 A marketing team should know when they have a legal right to send emails to customers (and when they don’t).
 IT departments are expected know what good security looks like.
 HR teams should be ready to respond to requests from individual members of staff in relation to their personal information.

 If the regulator’s expectations are not met by an organisation then that organisation will not be compliant with data protection law, including the GDPR.